fengtao321/leetcode/README.md

 In future, Zihao has a smart idea for question 1674 :) Tao put his idea into python, like a coding machine, when Zihao went to office.
 In fact, his idea is just a prototype and he has not tried it himself.
 Tao is exactly the pioneer rather than the coding machine.
 Actually, she is always sincerely encouraging Zihao to go further.

+Update on 09/17: Zihao has a [time limit exceeded](c++\1674-minimum-moves-to-make-array-complementary.cpp).
+Yeah, he lost.

 ## Category
 + [Problem: 1-500](#problem-list-1)
 + [Problem: 501-1000](#problem-list-2)